About

 The future

-For more than 300 years, the Society has been a beacon of Enlightenment ideals.
-It is Britain’s oldest surviving provincial learned society and the second oldest museum collection, an early partner of The Royal Society and The Society of Antiquaries of London.
-Today, we aim to connect members, visitors and the wider public with the world through interactive engagement with our collections on-site, virtually and by outreach.
+For more than 300 years the Society has been a beacon of Enlightenment ideals.
+It is Britain’s oldest surviving provincial learned society and second oldest museum.
+Today, we aim to connect members, visitors and the wider public with the world through interactive engagement with our collections on-site, virtually and through outreach.
 We believe that curiosity, discovery and the search for knowledge can and should be nurtured and open to all.

-Our Mission is to support the creation and sharing of knowledge by providing access to our collections by offering innovative social and educational projects for all people.
+Our mission is to support the creation and sharing of knowledge by providing access to those collections and by offering innovative social and educational projects for all people.

-• To tell the unique story of the Society and its members.
+Ø Tell the unique story of the Society, its collections and its members

-• To provide opportunities for members, volunteers and visitors of all backgrounds, living locally or further afield, to enjoy and engage with our remarkable collections.
+Ø Provide opportunities for members, volunteers and visitors of all backgrounds, living locally or further afield, to enjoy and engage with our remarkable collections through participation in lifelong learning and creative expression

-• To provide volunteers and students with opportunities to learn new skills in collections management and conservation.
+Ø Provide volunteers and students with opportunities to learn new skills in collections care, research, management and conservation